rubyonjets/jets/docs/_docs/rails-support.md

 When you run a Jets application natively, you also get access to the full power of Jets.
 Some examples are [Jobs]({% link _docs/jobs.md %}), [Events]({% link _docs/events.md %}), and [IAM Policies]({% link _docs/iam-policies.md %}).

+## JavaScript Runtime Error

+If the Rails rack process fails to start up and you see this error in the CloudWatch logs:

+    /opt/ruby/gems/2.5.0/gems/execjs-2.7.0/lib/execjs/runtimes.rb:58:in `autodetect': Could not find a JavaScript runtime.
+See https://github.com/rails/execjs for a list of available runtimes.
+(ExecJS::RuntimeUnavailable)

+This is because Rails includes the `uglifier` and `coffee-rails` gems, which depend on a javascript runtime.

+The error means a javascript runtime like node was not found.
+In recent versions of the AWS Lambda Ruby Runtime, it looks like node is no longer installed.
+To fix this, uncomment `therubyracer` in your Gemfile.
+Uglifier will detect that `therubyracer` javascript runtime is available and use that instead.

+Another approach that seems to work is to move the `uglifier` and `coffee-rails` gems in the Gemfile `development` group.
+Jets does not bundle gems in the development group as a part of deployment to Lambda.

 {% include prev_next.md %}